Zona Pellucida for cancer immunotherapy

 The Zona Pellucida (ZP) is a glycoprotein matrix layer around the oocytes (egg cells) in the ovary, that plays an essential role in fertilisation and implantation of an embryo.
-The human ZP layer contains four different immunogenic glycoproteins (ZP1-4), that are specific for the ovary and do not occur anywhere else in the female or male body, implying potential safety (no cross-reactivity) when ZP is used as immune target.
+The human ZP layer contains four different immunogenic glycoproteins (ZP1-4), that are specific for the ovary and do not occur anywhere else in the female or male body, except in early stages of spermatozoa, implying potential safety (no cross-reactivity) when ZP3C is used as immune target.

 Proof of principle of ZP3 immunotherapy was obtained in a transgenic animal mouse model for granulosa cell ovarian cancer.
 A mixed humoral/cellular response was demonstrated preventing the formation of tumors as well as reducing the size of existing tumors and preventing the occurrence of metastasis.

 In October 2014, the ovarian cancer application of ZP3 (passive) immunisation has been exclusively licensed-out to HRA Pharma in France.
 All other applications, including those for advanced and metastatic prostate cancer, non-small cell lung cancer and other ZP3 expressing cancers have been retained by PRO.
 Preclinical studies are in progress for the active immunisation route by HRA Pharma with positive results.
 PRO is looking for partners to develop ZP3C immunotherapy for active immunisation.